José de la Luz y Caballero

 On his return to Cuba in 1831, Luz devoted all his time and energies to the cause of education, assuming the directorship of a college from 1834 until 1839.
 In 1848 he founded the "El Salvador" school.

 Among his works are a translation of Volney's Travels in Egypt and Syria, with notes and additions (Paris, 1829); Siegling's Public Prisons and their Reforms, from the German (1837); and numerous memoirs and pamphlets on educational, scientific, and philosophical subjects.
-There are several biographies of La Luz, one being that in Spanish by José Ignacio Rodriguez (New York, 1874).
+There are several biographies of La Luz, one being that in Spanish by José Ignacio Rodríguez (New York, 1874).